Last Updated on: 8th May 2025, 03:48 am

 Bakersfield Has Dozens of Great Parks

 Love the outdoors?
-One of the perks of living in Bakersfield is there are 59 parks in the city to explore.
+One of the perks of living in Bakersfield is that there are 65 public parks to explore.
 The Park at River Walk is a favorite among locals.
-Located along the Kern River Bike Trail, this riverfront park features two lakes and an amphitheater which is designed to look like an island.
+Located along the Kern River Bike Trail, this riverfront park features two lakes and an amphitheater, which is designed to look like an island.
 Other fun parks to explore with the whole family include Hart Park with fishing and swimming, Central Park at Mill Creek with a playground and canal, at Yokuts Park with bike trail access and frequent concerts.

-Los Angeles is just 90 minutes away to enjoy everything Southern California’s biggest metro area has to offer without living with insane traffic and sky-high housing costs.
+Los Angeles is just 90 minutes away, so you can enjoy everything Southern California’s biggest metro area has to offer without living with insane traffic and sky-high housing costs.
 You’ll also be just 80 miles from California’s famous Sequoia National Forest for hiking and camping amid dramatic landscapes.
+Check out other cities near Bakersfield to see fun nearby destinations.

 Bakersfield’s Affordable Housing Market

-There’s no getting around that California is expensive with a median home value of $561,000 in the state.
-If you’re thinking about buying a home, one of the advantages of living in Bakersfield is its affordable housing — especially for a California city!
+There’s no getting around the fact that California is expensive, with a median home value of $561,000 in the state.
+If you’re thinking about buying a home, one of the advantages of living in Bakersfield is its affordable housing, especially for a California city!
 The median home price in Bakersfield is just $257,000, not much higher than the U.S. median of $227,000.
-In Fresno, you’ll pay about the same but with a lower median household income which reduces the affordability.
+In Fresno, you’ll pay about the same but with a lower median household income, which reduces the affordability.

 Famous Bakersfield Music Scene